Slugger70/tutorials/docs/modules/velvet/index.md

 ## Learning objectives
 At the end of this tutorial you should be able to:

-1. assemble the reads using Velvet, and
+1. assemble the reads using VelvetOptimiser, and
 2. examine the output assembly.

 ## Galaxy Background